flexera-public/policy_templates/security/azure/sql_publicly_accessible_managed_instance/README.md

 ## What it does

 This policy checks all Azure SQL Managed instances and reports on any that are publicly accessible.
 When such an instance is detected, the user can choose to disable public data endpoint or delete it.
-For deleting the user needs to enable 'delete action' option as mentioned in "To enable delete action" section below.

 ## Functional Details